 Placement test results are valid for two semesters.
 If you do not begin the language course in those two semesters, you will need to re-take the test before you can join.

 For English, French, Italian and Spanish, so-called 'C-Tests' are carried out.
-These computer-based tests are currently the most reliable of their kind, and are used throughout the world.
+For German, a Single-Choice-Test has to be taken.
 You do not need to register prior to taking the C-Test and may sit them at any time during the test dates.

 For English language courses, the placement tests are divided into the following three subject areas: